eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - Some Rulebooks already have been defined by the European Commission, in consultation with the eIDAS Expert Group.
 This concerns the PID Rulebook and the mDL Rulebook.
 These can be found in [Annex 3](#annex-3).

 - The Rulebook for an attestation intended to be used across organisations and/or across borders can be defined by an organisation in which, insofar possible, all stakeholders are represented.
-This will prevent multiple attestation rulebooks being defined for the same type of attestation, for example, diplomas.
+This will prevent multiple Attestation Rulebooks being defined for the same type of attestation, for example, diplomas.
 It will also prevent unnecessary differences in the syntax and semantics between similar attestations.
-The decision on which organisation will be responsible for a given attestation rulebook is out of scope for this document.
-As explained in [Topic 12], it is possible that an individual Attestation Provider needs to include attributes in an attestation that have not been specified in the relevant sectoral or EU-wide namespace.
+The decision on which organisation will be responsible for a given Attestation Rulebook is out of scope for this document.
+As explained in [Topic 12], it is possible that an individual Attestation Provider needs to include attributes in an attestation that have not been specified in the relevant sectoral or EU-wide Rulebook.
 An example of this are attributes that only have a meaning within the Member State in which the Attestation Provider resides.
-To allow such domestic attributes, an Attestation Provider can define a custom namespace to specify attributes that are specific to this Provider and are not included in the EU-wide or sectoral namespace.
+To allow such domestic attributes, an Attestation Provider can define a custom Rulebook to specify attributes that are specific to this Provider and are not included in the EU-wide or sectoral Rulebook.

-- The Rulebook for an attestation intended to be used only within an organisation, will be defined by that organisation.
+- The Rulebook for an attestation intended to be used only within an organisation will be defined by that organisation.

 ### 5.4 Catalogues